shuozhixu/FYRE2024/README.md

 - Additionally, is there a combinatorial parameter that can best correlate with the yield strength?
 - How does the yield strength scale with the ISFE, USFE, mean surface energy, and/or the combinatorial parameter?
 For example, quadratically or cubically?

+## Void fraction

+Void fraction at a given dilatation can be calculated from the atomistic structure, using codes in [another GitHub repository](https://github.com/MahshadFani/FYRE2024).

 ## Reference

 If you use any files from this GitHub repository, please cite